 The outcome of the Southern Basin SDL adjustment mechanism is to give back 605 GL to the irrigation industry.
 While there are political announcements about finding an additional 450 GL of environmental water through a range of water use efficiency projects, none of these have been identified or costed.

-The Southern Basin SDL adjustment is also subject to a disallowance motion that will be voted on in the Senate in May.
+The Southern Basin SDL adjustment was also subject to a disallowance motion that was to be voted on in the Senate in May, however a deal made between the ALP’s Tony Burke and the Federal Water Minister David Littleproud has seen both the Southern and Northern Basin Amendments passed through the Senate.

 IRN will continue to advocate for a sustainable flow of water in our rivers and a more efficient irrigation industry that does not rely on wasteful flood irrigation practices, and growing unsustainable crops.